crypt0grapher/pulsar/README.md

 - **Ethereum query** The `eth_getProof` method is preferred over `eth_getStorageAt` because it not only returns the same value but also provides a Merkle proof.
 This proof is used to validate the authenticity of the returned value against the light client.
+- **Merkle Patricia Trie verification** was written to verify the Merkle proof against the State root.

 ## Future Improvements